cures-hub/cures-condec-jira/README.md

 - Click "Upload" for upload and installation.
 - [Activate the "Decision Documentation and Exploration" plug-in.](https://github.com/cures-hub/cures-condec-jira/raw/master/doc/installed_plugin.png)
 - Activate the plug-in for the specific project in the [setting page.](https://github.com/cures-hub/cures-condec-jira/raw/master/doc/config_plugin.png)

+### Set up a webhook

+Jira ConDec provides a webhook sending decision knowledge.
+To activate a webhook you do the following steps:

+- As a system administrator, navigate to Jira project settings
+- Select 'Webhook' on the side-bar under 'ConDec Decision Knowledge'

+- Select root elements, which triggers the webhook, if they are created or edited
+- Insert a URL, which recieves the Webhook, and a Shared Secret
+- (For Slack there is  no need to set a Shared Secret)
+- Activate the webhook with the switch on the top of the page

+- You can click the test button to send a test post to the given URL

 ## User Interface